 Accrued expenses mainly comprise accruals for outstanding vendor invoices related to marketing, freight, customs, selling and distribution.
-Increase in accrued expenses is mainly attributable to investment in brand building initiatives in the fourth quarter and timing.
+Increase in accrued expenses is in line with higher cost of sales and selling, general and administrative expenses.
 Accrued personnel expenses mainly comprise accruals for costs related to bonus, vacation and participation plans.
-Anticipated sales returns and the corresponding liabilities are reported in other current assets and liabilities, respectively.